hakancelikdev/hakancelikdev.github.io/docs/sass/readme.md

----
-description: Sass Is A Stylesheet Language With A Main Implementation In Ruby.
----

 # Sass

+> Sass Is A Stylesheet Language With A Main Implementation In Ruby.